-Member's Statement 184 - 6(2): Pangnirtung Participants at Arctic Winter Games
+Member's Statement 185 - 6(2): Pangnirtung Participants at Arctic Winter Games

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I wish to grab a rare opportunity this afternoon to congratulate the young people who partook in the various Arctic Winter games from Pangnirtung.
+(interpretation): Thank you, Mr. Speaker.
+I wish to grab a rare opportunity this afternoon to congratulate the young people who partook in the various events at the Arctic Winter Games from Pangnirtung.

 I would like to acknowledge Terrence Lawson, who won the gold medal in the 19 and under badminton category; Martha Joy Qaqasiq, who received the silver medal in the 19 and under girls' badminton doubles; Iris Sowdluapik, who got the bronze in the 16 and under girls' badminton doubles.

-I was especially ecstatic of Jonah Kooneeliusie, who garnered three medals, with two gold medals in freestyle wrestling, Inuit wrestling and a bronze in the team competition for wrestling.
+I was especially ecstatic of Jonah Kooneeliusie, who garnered three medals, with two gold medals in freestyle wrestling, Inuit wrestling, and a bronze in the team competition for wrestling.

 As well, Nate Dialla got the bronze in the 16 and under boys' hockey category.
-I would also like to acknowledge the participants in this field.
-Jordyn Machmer, who is 11 years old, participating in the 19 and under girls' hockey category; as well as Jeanine Nakashuk, Samuel Nookiguak, Benjamin Alivaktuk, and another participant was Aaron Akulujuk.
+I would also like to acknowledge the participants in this field: Jordyn Machmer, who is 11 years old, participating in the 19 and under girls' hockey category, as well as Jeanine Nakashuk, Samuel Nookiguak, Benjamin Alivaktuk, and Aaron Akulujuk.